aaryan2100/project2/README.md

 # New Project
-This project was created from local system [Machine].
+This project was created on local system.
 Created by aaryan saini with Shradha didi.